Confirmation

 Where do we meet?

-We meet in the Catholic Hall
+We meet in the Parish Hall

 The Sacrament in OLI: